Thursday, November 21, 2024

 Daily Inter Lake | August 25, 2023 7:00 AM

-Libby's plan to remove a spoils pile removed from the Flower Creek Dam had no takers.
+Libby's plan to remove a spoils pile near Flower Creek Dam had no takers.

-In late July, the city put out a request for proposals with the intent of attracting a contractor interested in dam construction remnants from work done 2016, but there were no interest.
+In late July, the city put out a request for proposals with the intent of attracting a contractor interested in dam construction remnants from work done in 2016, but there was no interest.

 Now, the removal and disposal of the spoils pile at the dam construction site looks unlikely, as city officials say the pile is stable and there is little reason to disturb it.

-In 2016, the excavated sandy gravel, rock and concrete rubble were stockpiled north of Flower Creek Road on city property to finish the dam construction as the project was over budget.
+In 2016, the excavated sandy silt, gravel, rock and concrete rubble were stockpiled north of Flower Creek Road on city property after the project was over budget.

 The composition of the pile is not surveyed, and currently, the stockpile has significant revegetation and the surface is stable.

-The City of Libby was soliciting proposals to remove the entire pile, adding that when the material was removed the surface would have been graded to control surface runoff from direct discharge to Flower Creek.
+The city sought proposals to remove the entire pile, adding that when the material was removed the surface would have been graded to control surface runoff from direct discharge to Flower Creek.

-When the Flower Creek Dam was built, issues with budget and the project’s timeline arose, and the spoils pile was the solution, City Administrator Sameul Sikes said.
+When the Flower Creek Dam was built, issues with budget and the project’s timeline arose, and leaving the spoils pile was the solution, City Administrator Samuel Sikes said.

 The spoils pile was a way to store a large amount of concrete and gravel instead of paying to haul it off, Sikes said.